 You can start by talking to your child's pediatrician.
 Ask if he or she has experience in diagnosing ADHD.
 Some pediatricians take additional coursework to become familiar with diagnosing the disorder and its medical management.
 Some do a fellowship specializing in ADHD and learning disabilities.

 If your pediatrician isn't familiar with diagnosing ADHD, he or she can probably refer you to a mental health professional such as a psychiatrist or psychologist who has that experience.

 If your pediatrician does not work with therapists and psychologists, ask your child's school psychologist to do an evaluation, or ask the school counselor to recommend someone.

 What to Expect in an ADHD Evaluation

 When choosing a psychologist or other mental health professional, look for someone who has specific training in diagnosing and treating ADHD.
-This person's first task will be to put together information -- from you and from your child's school and medical records -- that will help rule out other causes of your child's behavior.
+This person's first task will be to put together information -- from you, your child's school and your child's medical records.
+This information will help rule out other causes of your child's behavior.

 The therapist should learn as much as possible about your child's behavior.
 They will talk with you, your child, your child's teachers, and perhaps also with other adults such as tutors or coaches who are part of your child's life.
 They should also ask you and your child's teachers to fill out standardized evaluation forms.
 If possible, they may also observe your child in their classroom.

 If the process leads to an ADHD diagnosis, it should include the specific type of ADHD and help you develop a treatment plan to address the symptoms.